UBIEEE/Project-EverGreen/README.md

 > We have noticed that the containers do not attach properly if a user is running docker through the `mnt/c/` directory when using [WSL](https://learn.microsoft.com/en-us/windows/wsl/).
 Please have the project placed directly in your host filesystem and spin up the containers directly from your host OS.

 You can use the command `docker compose exec django python manage.py createsuperuser` to make your admin user from a separate terminal.
 You can then go to the `/admin` panel and login with those credentials that you used to create the super user.

+# Redirects

+Please note that requests to port 8080 are redirected to port 80 or 443 as static files are hosted through nginx.
+Port 80 is used in instances where self signed certifcates are not present, and 443 is used when one is.